hoverslam/rl-lunar-lander/README.md

 - Deep Q-Network (DQN)
 - REINFORCE with baseline / Vanilla Policy Gradient (VPG)

+All algorithms use a 2-layer MLP (128, 64) and a discount factor of 0.999 for better comparison.
+The learning rate is set individually.

 ## How to

 Install dependencies with &nbsp;&nbsp;&nbsp;&nbsp; `pip install -r requirements.txt`.